KeplerGO/KeplerHackWeek/content/pages/agenda.md

 To facilitate preparation for the hack event, below are a list of ideas for potential hacks.

-* Something something populations...
+* We should list a few ideas here something else
-* something else
+* Just a few bullets to start with should be fine
-* the effects of binaries...
+* We can then add more ideas as time goes on